Ron Johnson, Entertainer

-We have a host of great events this month, and we’d love to welcome you to one (or more) of them.
+We have many great events happening this month, and we’d love to welcome you to one (or more) of them.

-Take a look at all that’s happening, and RSVP by clicking the link to let us know you can attend.
+Take a look at all that’s going on, and RSVP by clicking the link to let us know you can attend.

 If you have any questions, please feel free to call us at (949) 389-8508.